-BA 386T MISSION STATEMENT
+BA 386T Mission Statement

 You will learn how to manage uncertainty in business decisions through the use of statistical models.
 The full meaning of this overarching objective will be manifested as the course unfolds.
-But in outline, it involves proposing a quantitative model for a business decision, testing the validity of the model with available data, drawing inferences from the model, and summarizing the uncertainty of the inferences.
-These comments apply to both parts of this course, but in particular to my part.
-The capstone of my part of the course is a data analysis project in which you will have the opportunity to apply these tools to a real business problem.
+But in preview, it involves proposing a quantitative model for a business decision, verifying the validity of the model with available data, drawing inferences from the model, and summarizing the uncertainty of the inferences.
+These comments apply to both halves of this course, but in particular to my half.
+The capstone of my half of the course is a data analysis project in which you will apply these tools to a real business problem.